Do you know the best places to stay in Vancouver?

 What makes Coal Harbour unique

-Coal Harbour is a neighbourhood in Vancouver.
+When downtown Vancouver accomodation, Coal Harbour is one of the great neighborhoods in downtown Vancouver.
 It features marinas, beautiful mountain views and a mix of casual and upscale surroundings.
 It is the very heart of downtown Vancouver.
 You’ll see seaplanes take off against the backdrop of snow-capped mountains and the elegant Lions Gate Bridge.

 Best Suited For?